Wadebridge - North Cornwall

-Welcome to Wadebridge, one of North Cornwall's main market towns and gateway to the Camel Trail, now the third largest attraction in the whole of Cornwall.
-This centrally located town has much to offer visitors of all ages and interests all year round.
+Wadebridge, one of North Cornwall's main market towns and gateway to the Camel Trail, now the third largest attraction in the whole of Cornwall.
+Wadebridge is a centrally located town has much to offer visitors of all ages and interests all year round.

 A Brief History

-The Bodmin and Wadebridge Railway Line was opened in 1834 and was one of the first built in the world, it carried the first steam trains in Cornwall and was the first in West Britain to carry passengers.
-On the 13th April 1840 an excursion was run from Wadebridge to see the public execution of the Lightfoot brothers at Bodmin Gaol, they had been convicted of the murder of Mr. Neville Norway.
-Three trains were run for 1100 people.
-On the 30th January 1967 the North Cornwall line was closed for all passenger services.
-The route of the old railway is now known as the Camel Trail and is popular with both walkers and cyclists.
+The Wadebridge and Bodmin Railway Line was opened in 1834 and was one of the first built in the world, it carried the first steam trains in Cornwall and was the first in West Britain to carry passengers.
+On the 13th April 1840 an excursion was run from Wadebridge to see the public execution of the Lightfoot brothers at Bodmin Gaol.
+On the 30th January 1967 the North Cornwall line was closed for all passenger services and the route is now known as the Camel Trail and is popular with both walkers and cyclists.
 Visitors can either walk to Padstow and the sea, or inland through wooded valleys to Bodmin and the moor.
-The new Library stands where the wagons and goods vans once stood and the old booking office and waiting room have been turned into the Betjeman Centre.
-The former goods shed is now used for community projects, renamed the Betty Fisher Centre.

 Annual Features